plus3it/watchmaker/docs/customization/SiteFormulae.md

 - On Linux systems, the value of `.../` will be `/srv/watchmaker/salt`
 - On Windows systems, the value of `.../` will be `C:\Watchmaker\Salt\srv`

-A typical `.../states/top.sls` will look like:
+A typical `.../states/top.sls` will look something like:

 ```
 {%- set environments = ['dev', 'test', 'prod', 'dx'] %}